Sinka de Sinka: Branches

 A collateral branch converted to Roman Catholicism and entered the ranks of the Hungarian nobility as early as the 17th century, losing their Romanian cultural identity, while maintaining the geographic particle de Sinka or simply Sinka or Sinkai.
-Through their integration into the province's administrative elite (as illustrated by the coat of arms granted to this branch in 1685), they managed to expand their estate during the late 17th and 18th centuries, relocating their seat to Hunyad County.
+Through their integration into the province's administrative elite (as illustrated by the coat of arms granted to this branch in 1685, Fig. 1), they managed to expand their estate during the late 17th and 18th centuries, relocating their seat to Hunyad County.
 Members of this branch held several regional offices, including Deputy Lieutenant (Alszolgabíró), Judge (Stuhlrichter), and Councillor at the Transylvanian Gubernium (Főkormányszéki ülnök).